 Many farm kids and 4-H club members like the Peckhams work hard in the summer training their show calves to bring them to the local county fairs held all over during the summer season, another seasonal highlight for many.

-As much satisfaction as they all take from making meaningful contributions to the daily workload, Caleb and his siblings also know how to kick back.
+As much satisfaction as they all take from making meaningful contributions to the daily farm life, Caleb and his siblings also know how to kick back.
 After a hot day of haying, you can be sure that the whole crew will head down the stream that cuts through their farm to the neighbors’ swimming hole.
 “We jump right in with our clothes on,” Caleb says, although they do pause long enough to take their shoes off, he notes with a grin.

 Another special summertime treat is eating supper outdoors at the picnic table looking over the cornfields, Caleb explains.
 “We eat together year-round,” he says, “but it’s more special to do it outside.
 It’s so peaceful and there are so many fireflies.”